-You gain the following benefits while you are unarmed or wielding only monk weapons and you aren’t wearing armor or wielding a shield:
+You gain the following benefits while you are unarmed or wielding only monk weapons and you aren’t wearing armor or wielding a shield.

 You can use Agility instead of Strength for the attack and damage rolls of your unarmed strikes and monk weapons.